star-bits/all-seaing-eye/README.md

 Cascade R-CNN with ResNet-101 backbone is used.

-With image size of 768x432, the inference performance is 26.5 FPS.
+With image size of 768x432, the inference speed is 22.5 FPS. mAP score is 0.226.

 ### Inference results visualized: